patricksu/CarND-LaneLines-P1/writeup_report.md

 A possible improvement would be using a clustering algorithm to better select lane-line segments.
 Fitting a second-order polynomial to represent the lane lines would work better for curvatures.
 But this will need more data points.
-Another way of doing lane line detection is Convolution Neural Network, which will need images with annotated lane lines.
+Another way of doing lane line detection is Convolution Neural Network, which will need images with annotated lane lines as training data.